 In March 1982, the office was reorganised into two units, each under an Accountant General, designated as Accountant General I and Accountant General II.
 Accountant General I was declared the principal audit and accounting officer of the Kerala Government, and made responsible for rendition of monthly accounts to the State Government and the preparation of the Finance and Appropriation Accounts and Audit report (Civil).
 Accountant General II was entrusted with the audit of state receipts and commercial undertakings.

 In March 1984, the office was reorganised into distinct functional categories.
 The Accountant General (Accounts & Entitlement) was entrusted with the accounting and entitlement functions of the State Government and the Accountant General (Audit) was entrusted with the audit of transactions of the Central Government offices in Kerala and the State Government.

-Both the offices of the Principal Accountant General (A&E) and Principal Accountant General (Audit) have four Branch Offices at Kottayam, Ernakulam, Thrissur and Kozhikode.
+The offices have Branch Offices at Kottayam, Ernakulam, Thrissur and Kozhikode.